Travel guide

 Roaming within the European Union

 Here's the good news.
-Since 2017, the principle of "roam like at home" has been in force in the EU: within the European Union (plus Iceland, Liechtenstein, and Norway) you use your data, calls, and SMS at the same price as in Spain, without surcharge.
-If your tariff has 20 GB, you use them in Paris, Rome, or Lisbon just as you would in Madrid.
+Since 2017, the principle of "roaming like at home" has been in force in the EU: within the European Union (plus Iceland, Liechtenstein, and Norway) you use your data, calls, and SMS at the same price as in Spain, without surcharge.
+If your tariff has 20 GB, you use them in Paris, Rome, or Lisbon just like in Madrid.

-There is a nuance: some tariffs apply a gigabyte limit when roaming (the so-called "fair use policy"), so for long stays it is advisable to check the small print.
-And be careful with two cases that confuse many people: roaming in the United Kingdom after Brexit and roaming in Switzerland, which are not in the EU and where your operator may charge you separately.
-To know exactly where you won't overpay, check which countries have free roaming.
+There is a nuance: some tariffs apply a gigabyte limit for roaming (the so-called "fair use policy"), so for long stays, it is advisable to check the fine print.
+And be careful with two cases that confuse many people: roaming in the UK after Brexit and roaming in Switzerland, which are not in the EU and where your operator may charge you separately.
+Before traveling to any destination outside this group, always check your operator's website to see if the country is included in your "like at home" tariff.

 Viajero revisando el roaming del móvil en un aeropuerto internacional